codekie/openapi-examples-validator/README.md

   -c, --cwd-to-mapping-file                  changes to the directory of the mapping-file, before resolving the
                                              example's paths.
-Use this option, if your mapping-files use relative paths for the examples -h, --help                                 output usage information
+Use this option, if your mapping-files use relative paths for the examples -n, --no-additional-properties             don't allow properties that are not described in the schema -h, --help                                 output usage information
 ````